 You can even use Halo to confirm that the account has been removed with a File Presence check; alert if “.bash_logout” exists in any home directories of accounts that should have been completely deleted:

-We’d like to thank Phil Cox at Rightscale for his recent blog on security monitoring.
+We’d like to thank Phil Cox at Rightscale for his blog on security monitoring.
 He reminded us that we’ve never done a blog about alerting on disabled account activity.